ermanh/trieregex/README.md

 re.findall(r'\b(!Citrus)\b', string)  # Returns: []
 ```

-The `re.findall()` call returns an empty list because the first `r'\b'` is not matched. `r'\b'` stands for the boundary between a word character and a non-word character, but the "boundary" between the exclamation mark and its preceding space character is that between two non-word characters, thus resulting in no match.
+The `re.findall()` call returns an empty list because the first `r'\b'` is not matched. `r'\b'` stands for the boundary between a word character and a non-word character, but the "boundary" between the exclamation mark and its preceding space character is that between two non-word characters, thus resulting in no matches.

-An appropriate regex for catching `!Citrus` may be as follows, where the context before the exclamation mark can be either start-of-string `r'^'` or a non-word character `r'[^\w]'`:
+An appropriate regex for catching `'!Citrus'` may be as follows, where the context before the exclamation mark can be either start-of-string (`r'^'`) or a non-word character (`r'[^\w]'`):

 ```py
 re.findall(r'(?:^|[^\w])(!Citrus)\b', string)  # Returns: ['!Citrus']
 ```

-**trieregex** was designed to allow any pattern in its trie, not just normal words bound by space and punctuation, so that users can define their own regex context.
+**trieregex** was designed to allow any pattern in its trie, not just normal words bound by space and punctuation, so that the user can define their own regex context, and have the option to avoid unwanted data normalization.

 ## Python version comptability

-This package is only comptible with Python versions >=3.6 because of the use of [f-strings](https://www.python.org/dev/peps/pep-0498/) and the type hint imports.
-Those using Python versions <3.6 may consider installing backports (such as [`future-fstrings`](https://pypi.org/project/future-fstrings/)), or changing the few f-strings to `.format()` and removing the `typing` import in your private copy of this package.
+This package is only comptible with Python versions >=3.6 because of the use of [f-strings](https://www.python.org/dev/peps/pep-0498/) and type hints.
+Those using Python versions >=2.7 <3.6 may consider installing backports (such as [`future-fstrings`](https://pypi.org/project/future-fstrings/) and [`typing`](https://pypi.org/project/typing/)).